Yihao21/MultiOE-4-GDA-Prediction/README.md

 # MultiOE-4-GDA-Prediction

-This repository is for the publication:"Human-aligned multi-ontologies representation for gene-disease associations prediction."
+This repository is for the publication:"Human-aligned multi-ontologies representation for gene-disease associations prediction." from Fraunhofer SCAI Applied Semantics group.

 ## Requirements
 - Pytorch >=0.4.1